alphagov/forms/ADR/ADR005-use-multi-tenant-runner.md

 We will be able to scale the service to the total number of people filling in forms, rather than having idle servers for every low use form, reducing energy usage.

 If the runner service encounters an error, all forms will be impacted rather than just one.

-Forms will have to be hosted on the same domain, with the path denoting which form to run.